openstack/openstack-manuals/doc/admin-guide/source/compute-images-instances.rst

 Image properties and property protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An image property is a key and value pair that the cloud administrator
+An image property is a key and value pair that the administrator
 or the image owner attaches to an OpenStack Image service image, as
 follows:

--  The cloud administrator defines core properties, such as the image
+-  The administrator defines core properties, such as the image
    name.

--  The cloud administrator and the image owner can define additional
+-  The administrator and the image owner can define additional
    properties, such as licensing and billing information.

-The cloud administrator can configure any property as protected, which
+The administrator can configure any property as protected, which
 limits which policies or user roles can perform CRUD operations on that
 property.
 Protected properties are generally additional properties to
-which only cloud administrators have access.
+which only administrators have access.

-For unprotected image properties, the cloud administrator can manage
+For unprotected image properties, the administrator can manage
 core properties and the image owner can manage additional properties.

 **To configure property protection**